poult-lab/daily-word/english_words_ learning.md

 08.definite [ˈdefɪnət]

-Can you give me a definite answer by tomorrow? [adj] "sure or certain; unlikely to change"
+ [adj]  Can you give me a definite answer by tomorrow?"sure or certain; unlikely to change"

-The look on her face was a definite sign that something was wrong. [adj] "easily or clearly seen or understood; obvious"
+[adj] The look on her face was a definite sign that something was wrong.  "easily or clearly seen or understood; obvious"